kyma-project/kyma/components/binding/README.md

 ## Walkthrough

-Below there is a short tutorial presenting the use and capabilities of the component.
+Go through the short tutorial that presents the useage and capabilities of the component.

-Our first step is to register TargetKind, a resource which defines how and where environments could be injected:
+1. Register a TargetKind.
+It's a resource that defines how and where environments can be injected.

 ```bash
 kubectl apply -f ./examples/target-kind-deployment.yaml
 ```

-check if TargetKind was registered properly:
+2. Check if the TargetKind is registered properly:

 ```bash
 kubectl get targetkinds.bindings.kyma-project.io
 ```

-create Deployment into which environments will be injected:
+3. Create a Deployment into which environments will be injected:

 ```bash
 kubectl apply -f ./examples/deployment.yaml
 ```

-when Pod will be ready you can port-forward it:
+4. Port-forward the Pod when it's ready:

 ```bash
 kubectl port-forward svc/env-sample 8080:8080
 ```

-and check the browser on ```http://localhost:8080``` web content with not injected environments.
+5. Check the browser on ```http://localhost:8080```.
+You can see that there are no environments injected.

-The next step is to create secret:
+6. Create a Secret:

 ```bash
 kubectl create secret generic secret-with-credentials --from-literal=APP_PASSWORD='super_secret_password' --from-literal=APP_TOKEN='token_to_app'
 ```

-when Secret will be ready, create Binding which inject data from Secret to our Pod:
+7. When the Secret is ready, create a Binding that injects data from the Secret to the Pod:

 ```bash
 kubectl apply -f ./examples/secret-binding.yaml
 ```

-now check again web browser, environments should be injected under `Password` and `Token` keys.
+8. Check again the browser.
+Environments are now injected under the **Password** and **Token** keys.

-In addition to Secrets, environments can be injected from ConfigMap, to test this create ConfigMap and Binding injecting parameters to our Pod:
+9. You can also inject environments from a ConfigMap.
+To check this out, create a ConfigMap and a Binding that injects parameters to our Pod:

 ```bash
 kubectl apply -f ./examples/config-map.yaml
 kubectl apply -f ./examples/config-map-binding.yaml
 ```

-check web browser on ```http://localhost:8080```, three environments should be injected.
+10. Check the browser on ```http://localhost:8080```.
+There are three environments injected.